dragonflypl/web-wiki/React/react.md

 > IMPORTANT NOTE: This API is obsolete and will be removed!!!! https://reactjs.org/docs/legacy-context.html.
 Use this one instead: https://reactjs.org/docs/context.html

+### useContext + React.createContext

+[React Context for State Management](https://egghead.io/courses/react-context-for-state-management) is a great tutorial on how to write an app that uses context for state management (app is too small to use Redux etc.) and shows how to create HOC / Provider components, how to do updates of provided values etc. Basically most of the stuff you'll need to do with React's context.

 ## Type checking

 It's possible to guard against invalid properties passed to components with `PropTypes`: